Mamurooyiboluawhore/swagger/drf.md

 ```bash
 pip install django-rest-swagger
 ```
-To use swagger, you need to install the required packages for swagger which is Django REST Framework - Yet Another Swagger Generator (yasg) is library thata automates documentation for Django REST Framework APIs
+To use swagger, you need to install the required packages for swagger which is Django REST Framework - Yet Another Swagger Generator (yasg) is library that automates documentation for Django REST Framework APIs

 ```bash
 pip install drf-yasg